xushuotao/NDPSql/README.md

 Running NDPSql
 ======

-The below is assumming build server and run server are separate
+The below is assumming build server and run server are separate.

-Preparing the Running Environment
+Preparing the FPGA Running Environment
 -------------------------

 1. Setup the server and FPGA boards as Section 5 in the BlueDBM paper (ISCA'15)